Queen Elizabeth II, the monarch who brought stability to a changing nation

 With that tribute to Diana, the crisis faded.
 By 2012, when the queen celebrated her 60th year on the throne, she had recovered her popularity.
 A few weeks later came the London Olympics, where she thrilled a global TV audience by pretending to skydive into the Olympic stadium with Daniel Craig as James Bond.

-More recently, during the coronavirus pandemic, the queen made a rare national speech that illustrated the unique role she played in the United Kingdom.
-As head of state and national matriarch, she reassured the British people and emphasized the country's traditional values.
+During the coronavirus pandemic, she made a rare national speech that illustrated the unique role she played in the United Kingdom.
+The queen reassured the British people and emphasized the country's traditional values.

 "Together we are tackling this disease, and I want to reassure you that if we remain united and resolute, then we will overcome it," she said from Windsor Castle.
 "I hope in the years to come, everyone will be able to take pride in how they responded to this challenge.
 And those who come after us will say the Britons of this generation were as strong as any.
 The attributes of self-discipline, of quiet good-humored resolve and of fellow feeling still characterize this country."